 The program is supported by a $50,000 Rural Business Development Grant from the U.S. Department of Agriculture.

 RCBI’s Lean Agricultural Systems focus on creating more value for the customer while also reducing waste in the creation process.
 Implementing LEAN initiatives creates a high level of value to the end customer.

 The Lean Agricultural team uses lean value stream maps, the 5S methodology, and a variety of other tools and systems to get the most out of the time and space owned by the agriculture entity.

-For more information about the Maple Technical Assistance Program or Lean Agriculture Systems , contact Evan Nelson, RCBI’s Lean Agricultural Systems Specialist here or at 304.781.1657.
+For more information about the Maple Technical Assistance Program or Lean Agriculture Systems , contact Evan Nelson, RCBI’s Manager of Agricultural Innovations & Quality Specialist here or at 304.781.1657.

 West Virginia Craft Beverage Trail Feasibility Study